cesarnml/epic-react-advance-hooks/my-notes.md

   - `state` as the first argument
   - `action` as the second argument (i.e. whatever you pass to `dispatch`)
   - Third argument to `useReducer`
+    - Allows for `lazy initialization of the state` by passing an `init` function

 ```javascript
 function init(initialStateFromProps) {